anttiviljami/kyylacam/README.md

 kyylacam
 ========

-A node.js kitchen counter surveillance robot for the Raspberry Pi
+A node.js kitchen sink surveillance robot for the Raspberry Pi